FrozenDude101/TerminalDisplay/README.md

 # TerminalDisplay
-An extra display based on the ncurses.h library.
+An display based on the ncurses.h library.
+Adds additional features to greatly help with displaying sprites and pixel colours.